Do It Yourself Australian Migration vs Using A Migration Agents

 When seeking Migration Advice it is actually illegal for anyone that is not a registered MARA Approved Migration Agent to provide advice on visa applications.
 For more information on MARA please visit their website here or read our article on what is MARA? here

 Do it yourself australia migration vs Migration Agents Need To Know Facts

 Do It Yourself A ustralia Migration Visa Application

 1) Before you apply for your visa be sure to check the Border.gov.au website to see which visas you are eligible for or which is most relevant for you.

 2) Check your visa eligibility by reading each visa type in detail and review all the small print

-3) Review your visa against your employment opportunities and review whether you’ll be required to lodge a General Skilled Migration Visa application, Family Visa or Business Visa.
+3) Review your visa against your employment opportunities and review whether you’ll be required to lodge a General Skilled Migration Visa application, Family Visa or Australian Business Migration Visas.

 You can find out more about the various Australian visa options in our Emigrate to Australia section.